Aliazzzz/OOP-Concept-Examples-in-CODESYS-V3/Polymorphism/README.md

-Demonstratates the usage of Polymorphism in CODESYS 3
+Demonstrates the usage of Polymorphism in CODESYS 3